+In this article, we developed a geometric deep neural network,named TMKNet, for generalized sEMG-based gesture classification.

-\textit{Key findings:} The proposed model with anatomy-informed multi-kernel feature extraction coupled with learning on SPD manifolds outperforms Euclidean networks and Riemannian networks for gesture classification from sEMG data for the inter-session generalizability scenario.
-The model is able to extract task-specific activations from different muscles that are activated differently for different tasks.
+\textit{Key findings:} The proposed model, designed with anatomy-informed multi-kernel feature extraction coupled with learning on SPD manifolds outperforms Euclidean networks and Riemannian networks for gesture classification from sEMG data for the inter-session generalizability scenario.
+The model is able to extract task-specific contraction patterns from muscles that contract differently for different tasks.
 The domain-specific batch normalization plays a key role in clustering features from different domains, necessary for domain generalization, while preserving separability across classes, necessary for classification.
 Finally, the anatomy-informed multi-kernel MSS layer proposed in the article provides the highest gain in performance.

 \textit{Outlook:} Euclidean neural networks have dominated the sEMG-based gesture decoding research.
 Geometric neural networks like TMKNet, operating on manifolds, can be robust for decoding hand gestures from sEMG.
 This work focused on inter-session generalizability with SPD layers coupled with UDA.
 This opens up new research avenues that can be pursued to improve the applicability in real-world settings.
-It was found that the same architecture does not work well for the inter-subject scenario.
+It was found that the same architecture does not work as well for the inter-subject scenario.
 Further modification might be needed in this direction.
-The datasets used for evaluating the model contain $64$ and $14$ sensors for different gestures such as fine finger gestures like grip and gestures that include wrist flexion extension.
-Further development with more gestures is needed evaluate the scalability of the model to real-life applications.
+The datasets used for evaluating the model contain $64$ and $14$ sensors for different gestures, such as fine finger movements, grip and wrist flexion/extension.
+Further development with a wider variety of gestures is needed to evaluate the scalability of the model to real-life applications.
 While the model relies on UDA and does not need labels for the target domain, it still needs data for obtaining the batch statistics in the DSBN layer.
-This requirement can be further relaxed by leveraging test-time adaptation where batch statistics can be updated in real time.
-The model struggles to accurately classify gestures that are very similar to each other, and additional sensors such as cameras can be used to improve the performance in the multi-sensor framework.
+This requirement can be further relaxed by leveraging test-time adaptation, where batch statistics can be updated in real time.
+The model struggles to accurately classify gestures that are very similar to each other, and additional sensors such as cameras can be used to improve the performance in a multi-modal framework.